k5iogura/docker_docker/README.md

     GPU   = 1
     CUDNN = 1
 # make -j4
-# objdump -p darknet | grep lib
+# objdump -p | grep lib
   NEEDED               libm.so.6
-  NEEDED               libcuda.so.1
-  NEEDED               libcudart.so.10.0
+  NEEDED               libcudart.so.9.0
-  NEEDED               libcublas.so.10.0
+  NEEDED               libcublas.so.9.0
-  NEEDED               libcurand.so.10.0
+  NEEDED               libcurand.so.9.0
   NEEDED               libcudnn.so.7
-  NEEDED               libstdc++.so.6
   NEEDED               libpthread.so.0
   NEEDED               libc.so.6
  ```